matBonet/gba-save-extractor/README.md

 # gba-save-extractor
-Custom ROM for extracting save data from GBA cartridges with a GBA flashcart.
+Custom cart-swapping ROM for extracting save data from original GBA cartridges with a GBA flashcart.

+# How to use
+- Download `gba-save-extractor.gba` from the latest releases, and add it to a flashcart of your choice;
+- Insert the flash cart, turn on the GBA and load `gba-save-extractor.gba`;
+- Press A to continue, then remove the flash cart;
+- Insert the game cart with the save you want to extract, press A to continue;
+- Once extraction is complete, remove the game cart from the GBA;
+- Insert the flash cart once again, and press A to write the extracted save to the flashcart;
+- Turn off the GBA, and copy the save file from the flashcart to the PC via the SD Card.

 # Credits
 - [https://github.com/Lorenzooone/Pokemon-Gen3-to-Gen-X](https://github.com/Lorenzooone/Pokemon-Gen3-to-Gen-X): Template for cartridge swappable ROM and reading save state from Pokemon Emerald.